-I’m heading south to Jeju island where my fiancé waits for me.
+I’m heading south to Jeju island, to look for my baby sister.

 Up ahead, through the trees, the moon casts its light over a running creature.
 A small, snow-white mammal, darting through the undergrowth.
 I glimpse it for only a moment, and it looks to me like a fox.
 Then it disappears.

 A golden glow seeps through the foliage.
 I follow it to find a hanok, nestled in the mountains.
 There’s a stone wall surrounding it, and a large wooden gate.
 Beside the gate is a stone lantern, an orange flame ablaze, and small statues of mythical creatures: a venerable stone turtle, classical Chinese engraved on its shell, and a grinning haechi, large and lion-like, wreathed in scales with a horn on its head.